dtaht/rtod/README.md

 You should not - unless you want to confuse it - inject routes into the kernel tables being managed by your daemons in the first place.

-This include static and boot routes.
-(The cleanup routine will wipe those out, too)
+This include static and boot routes as the rtod cleanup routine will wipe those out, too.

 ## -j jitter -J JITTER